silentorb/marloth-story/books/fairytale/part2.md

 "And you should be glad I am hurrying.
 I am off to speak to Lord Dominicus.
 Last I heard from him, he was preparing to side with the Merchant's Guild.
-I am going to try to sway him back to the throne.
+I will try to sway him back to the throne.
 Then I will speak with the Lady Mediev.
 If she can support you then you will be in a very good position.
 But I do not know what she will say.
 Things are still very precarious right now."

 "Thank you for all your efforts." said the King.
 "I don't know where we would be without you."

-"Please!
-There is no need to thank me.
-The pleasure is all mine!"

 They spoke for a short time more before the Duke resumed his preparation.
 Once he and the children were ready, they gathered in the